-64) Destruction of University Property - Vandalism or destruction of private or university property including but not limited to wireless routers
+64) Destruction of Property on University Grounds.

+Vandalism or destruction of private or university property including but not limited to wireless routers.

 First offense: meeting with hall director, educational sanction, and restitution - for all sanctions Second offense: meeting with the hall director, an education sanction, restitution, or referral to Judicial Board at discretion of Hall Director